Richard-L4/the-majors/readme.md

 ## User Experience
 - My aim was to create a clean, crisp website that is easy to use, presents the information in a short, concise manner.
 - On all pages the user can easily navigate to any part of the site they want to.
-- I was keen that even on a small screen the information is presented well.
+- I was keen that even on a small screen the information is presented well, it's not 'overpowering' with too many colours, images and text all in a small space obscuring the users view.
 [Back to the top](#the-majors)
 ## Design
-- I initaly used Balsamiq to create a skeleton idea for each page of the site.
+- I initally used Balsamiq to create a skeleton idea for each page of the site.
 - This wireframe is of the "Home" index.html page.
 - ![New Wireframe1](/assets/images/New%20Wireframe%201.png)
 - This wireframe is of the "History" history.html page.